Metallica, Billy Corgan, Korn, and more to play Alice In Chains tribute gig

-Seminal Seattle grunge stalwarts Alice in Chains are set to be recognized at he annual ceremony for the Founders Award at Seattle’s Museum of Pop Culture, MoPOP.
+Seminal Seattle grunge stalwarts Alice in Chains are set to be recognized at the annual ceremony for the Founders Award at Seattle’s Museum of Pop Culture, MoPOP, with a tribute gig.

-A number of the most influential names in music will band together to perform for the ceremony.
+A number of the most influential names in music will band together to perform a gig for the ceremony in tribute of Alice In Chains.
 Artist’s set to make an appearance include Metallica, Korn, Fishbone, Heart’s Ann and Nancy Wilson, Smashing Pumpkins’ Billy Corgan, Jane’s Addiction’s Dave Navarro and Chris Chaney, Slipknot’s Corey Taylor, Guns N’ Roses’ Duff McKagan, Soundgarden’s Kim Thayil, Nirvana’s Krist Novoselic, Screaming Trees’ and Mad Season’s Mark Lanegan, and Foo Fighters’ Taylor Hawkins.

 There will also be special guest appearances from Robert Downey Jr, Les Claypool, Pearl Jam’s Jeff Ament, Mike McCready and Eddie Vedder, Sammy Hagar, Rage Against the Machine/ Audioslave’s Tom Morello, and more.